Rep. Sheila Jackson Lee to step down as Congressional Black Caucus Foundation chairwoman in wake of ex-staffer's lawsuit: report

 CLICK HERE TO DOWNLOAD THE FOX NEWS APP

-The Times said CBCF board members told Jackson Lee to step down as chairwoman or face a removal vote after the lawsuit became public late last week.
+The Times reported CBCF board members told Jackson Lee to step down as chairwoman or face a removal vote after the lawsuit became public late last week.

 In the suit, Jane Doe alleges she was raped while a CBCF intern by Damien Jones, the foundation's internship program coordinator and her supervisor at the time.
 Two years later, Doe was hired to work for Jackson Lee, who had recently been made chairwoman of the CBCF's board of directors.
 Shortly after she was hired, Doe said Jackson Lee received a text message from the CBCF's chief executive at the time, A. Shaunise Washington.